openvinotoolkit/open_model_zoo/demos/classification_demo/cpp/README.md

 The number of `InferRequest`s is specified by -nireq flag.
 Each `InferRequest` acts as a "buffer": it waits in queue before being filled with images and sent for inference, then after the inference completes, it waits in queue until its results are processed.
 Increasing the number of `InferRequest`s usually increases performance, because in that case multiple `InferRequest`s can be processed simultaneously if the device supports parallelization.
 However, big number of `InferRequest`s increases latency because each image still needs to wait in queue.

-For higher FPS, using `-nireq` which slightly exceeds `-nstreams` value summed over all used devices is recommended.
+For higher FPS, it is recommended to use -nireq which slightly exceeds -nstreams value summed over all used devices.

-For example, use the following command line command to run the application:
+For example, use the following command-line command to run the application:

 ```sh
 ./classification_demo -m <path_to_classification_model> \